Sepang MTB Jamboree 2011

 After that short fuel stop, with some additional energy in me I continued cycling to the third check point.
 I got the last colored sticker and I told myself, “Thats it, I am almost there!
 The tough uphill climbs are over.
 I am home free!
 This last leg is mostly downhill!”
 With the encouragement from the organizers at the last check point, I pushed onwards .

 Queing up for grub after the lucky draw.
-At the white tent
+At the white tent in the background there is also a long queue lining up for their turn in the lucky draw |

 The Finish Line